Team-GhostLand/GhostLand7/README.md

 ### Known TODOs
 There will, for certain, be more.
 These are just some things that came to my mind on the spot.
+* **DON'T FORGET** to update BCC every time the *major* version number changes (ie. 7-ALPHA, 7-BETA, 7.0, 7.1, ... - but *not* 7a24, 7b6, 7.0.0, 7.0.1)
 * FancyMenu (incl.
 Remove GFARB; Main menu panorama)
 * Patchouli (if we end up including it), or some other guide/questbook thingy
 * Use a datapack to properly configure cross-mod recipies (and loottables, if it turns out that chests feel too cluttered, which apparently (according to a recent discussion with Tymuś and - frankly - my own experience, too, now that I think about it) was a problem on GL6), so the pack doesn't feel like just a bunch of crudely mixed-together crap held together with hopes and prayers, but rather a cohesive creative experience.
 Ties together with the point above (about a guidebook).
 * Bind-pizzeria (incl. a link to a LOOREEEEE repository - see: [pending election](#pending-elections) about roleplay)
 * Do something with Puffer's skill trees (we have too many of them rn, while none of them use Origins x Puffer)
 * DiscordRCP
-* Adaptive Tooltips
 * Get HT's to cooperate with Veinminer
 * Custom resourcepack (like for Cebuliony and stuff)
 * Sparse Structures
-* Increase title splash cycle rate (the way it is right now, you won't ever see it changing)
 * Disable Simple VC groups (we have radios for that)
 * MAYBE? add some default pins to REI, to subtly guide the player towards important objectives?
 * Enable "visited=don't show again" for Structure Credits
-* Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves)
+* Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves), preferably in such a way that it also works as a server icon, without needing to set one explicitly
-* Clear configs for mods that are no longer with us (eg. Geocluster)
+* Clear configs for mods that are no longer with us (eg. ~~Geocluster~~ *that's gone now, but there are a lot more removed mods from that 2a23 update, that left their configs behing*)
 * *also, this isn't really a config-related TODO, but we need to check whether Bed Overhaul on server-side only*

 ### Vanilla